William-Fernandes252/Auctions/README.md

 - User authentication;
 - Context managment in dinamically generated web pages;
 - Unit testing with Python unittest and the Django Tests extension for it;
-- Docker consteiners and the importance of standardization of environments during web development for conpatibility assurence.
+- Docker consteiners and the importance of standardization of environments during web development for conpatibility assurence;
+- Design of APIs REST.

 In order to install and run it, follow the steps given bellow.

-## Prerequisites
-- Last versions of [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/);

 ## Installing and running
 - Clone this repository with `https://github.com/William-Fernandes252/Auctions.git`;
+- Install the dependencies for this project with `pip install -r requirements.txt`;
 - Inside of `/Auctions` run `python manage.py runserver`;
 - Finally, go to [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.